|Skip Navigation Links|

 The DSDL defines SCDS_PROBE_COMPLETE_FAILURE as 100.
 For partial probe success or failure, use a value between 0 and SCDS_PROBE_COMPLETE_FAILURE.

 Successive calls to scds_fm_action() compute a failure history by summing the value of the probe_status input parameter over the time interval defined by the Retry_interval property of the resource.
 Any failure history older than Retry_interval is purged from memory and is not used towards making the restart or failover decision.

 The scds_fm_action() function uses the following algorithm to choose which action to take:

 If the accumulated history of failures reaches SCDS_PROBE_COMPLETE_FAILURE, scds_fm_action() restarts the resource by calling the STOP method of the resource followed by the START method.
 It ignores any PRENET_START or POSTNET_STOP methods defined for the resource type.

 The status of the resource is set to SCHA_RSSTATUS_DEGRADED by making a scha_resource_setstatus() call, unless the resource is already set.

-If the restart attempt fails because the START or STOP methods of the resource fail, a scha_control() is called with the GIVEOVER option to fail the resource group over to another node or zone.
-If the scha_control() call succeeds, the resource group is failed over to another cluster node or zone, and the call to scds_fm_action() never returns.
+If the restart attempt fails because the START or STOP methods of the resource fail, a scha_control() is called with the GIVEOVER option to fail the resource group over to another node.
+If the scha_control() call succeeds, the resource group is failed over to another cluster node, and the call to scds_fm_action() never returns.